Standing Tall in a Historic Community

 In 2007, the founder of Foundations Associates formed a for-profit management company called Dual Diagnosis Management, which purchased Foundations Associates Memphis.
 Foundations Associates changed its name to the one it is known by today—Foundations Recovery Network—and Foundations Associates Memphis was renamed La Paloma Treatment Center.
 “La paloma” means “the dove,” in Spanish, and the dove also symbolizes the spirit of hope and peace that can be found in recovery.
 The outpatient services provided by La Paloma moved across town to become Foundations Memphis.

-Paige Bottom became the CEO of La Paloma in 2008, and she and her staff created a healing environment that fosters transformation and recovery.
+In 2015, the facility took on another name—The Oaks at La Paloma—in addition to gaining a nature trail (temporarily under renovation in 2018), a music program, a new envisioning of the grounds (emphasizing the natural aspects of the property) and other elements, ushering in a brand new phase for the facility and its programs.
+Jeremy Pitzer became the CEO of The Oaks at La Paloma in 2017, and he and his staff are focused on creating a healing environment that fosters transformation and recovery.
 Patients have been encouraged to learn, grow and rediscover their authentic selves as they find freedom from addiction and mental health conditions.
-In 2015, the facility took on another name—The Oaks at La Paloma—in addition to gaining a nature trail (temporarily under renovation in 2018), a music program, a new envisioning of the grounds (emphasizing the natural aspects of the property) and other elements, ushering in a brand new phase for the facility and its programs.

 In 1916, a group of compassionate people got together with a plan to care for others in their community.
 The building at 2009 Lamar Avenue was constructed with the purpose of restoring lives and bringing people back to health.
 Today, the building at 2009 Lamar Avenue continues that legacy, and a group of compassionate people are still there—making a difference in the lives of their patients each and every day.